zhenkyle/emacs_journal/content/install-emacs-stable-on-chromeos.md

 2. use Ubuntu PPA port to Debian method if the version of required is in Ubuntu PPA
 3. build directly from sources

-Luckily the Emacs 26.3 is on Debian unstable channel (sid),so I decided to follow this [Guide][1] and do a Simple Backport, after some tweak, I built and installed Emacs 26.3 with success, in case I will needed to do this some other day, there some gotcha to be recorded.
+Because Emacs 26.3, which is what I needed, is on Debian unstable (sid), so I decided to do a Simple Backport Creation, following this [Guide][1].
+After some tweak, I built and installed it with success, in case I will needed to do this again, there some gotcha to be remembered.

 1. The `rmadison` command is from `packaging-dev`, you can use it to check which version is available in Debian archive.